Make sure you are familiar with the question schedule and encourage employees to answer.

 Continuously track the group’s result

-Make a habit of checking the results every Friday and Monday.
+Make a habit of checking the results as soon as the measurement closes.

 Are any of the results unexpected?
 Are you heading in the right direction?
 Why/why not?

 Encourage employees to review their own individual results regularly and make a personal reflection on changes they’d like to make.

 View the distribution of individual answers in the results.
 Are there any polarized results?

 How to make the best of your work situation is to a great extent a personal responsibility.
 Your role as a manager is to give them the tools and support needed to help them improve their situation themselves.